iPaulPro/smart-polls/README.md

 `EasPollActionModule.sol` is an Open Action Module (Publication Module) for Lens Protocol that can be added to any publication to create a poll.
 The poll options and votes are stored on-chain and can be queried using the EAS GraphQL API or by running a subgraph.

+## Packages

+- `EasPollActionModule`: The Open Action module contract for creating and querying polls and votes.
+- `eas-poll-action-module`: A helper library for interacting with `EasPollActionModule`, available for [installation](#install-eas-poll-action-module-helper-library) via npm.

 ## Benefits over using Snapshot

 The `EasPollActionModule` contract provides a number of benefits over using Snapshot for polls: